iambari/tidyjs/documentation/groups-configuration.md

 - **"Duplicate group names found"**: Ensure each group has a unique `name`
 - **"Invalid regex pattern"**: Check your regex syntax, especially escape characters

+> **Note**: "Duplicate group orders" errors no longer occur - order conflicts are automatically resolved by the Auto-Order Resolution system.

 ### Pattern Not Working

 Test your pattern: